I-5-4-74.Implementation of the Hicks Acquiescence Ruling (Sixth Circuit)

 VIII.
 Case Processing in Other Cases Where the Hicks AR is Applicable

-The Hicks AR applies to cases that meet the criteria in Section III. above.
+The Hicks AR applies to cases that meet the criteria in subsection III. above.
 These cases include cases outside the specific Hicks court remands.

-When processing other cases where the Hicks AR is applicable, HO staff will add the case characteristic HCKS – Cases Impacted by Hicks AR to the case in the CPMS and ensure the case is also coded with the appropriate Huntington fraud case characteristic or relevant fraud special case characteristic.
-If the case is erroneously coded with the case characteristic HKS4, OHO employees will close this case characteristic as it does not apply to cases where the Hicks AR applies but the case is not a specific Hicks court remand.
+When processing other cases where the Hicks AR is applicable, SRC staff will add the case characteristic HCKS – Cases Impacted by Hicks AR to the case in CPMS and/or HACPS and ensure the case is also coded with the appropriate Huntington fraud case characteristic or relevant fraud special case characteristic.
+If the case is erroneously coded with the case characteristic HKS4, SRC employees will close this case characteristic as it does not apply to cases where the Hicks AR applies but the case is not a specific Hicks court remand.

-OHO employees will also follow all applicable guidance in HALLEX I-1-3-25 for processing fraud redeterminations, but employees will refer to AR 19-1(6) and Section V.C. above on the issue of disregarding evidence.
+SRC employees will also follow all applicable guidance in HALLEX I-1-3-25 for processing fraud redeterminations, but employees will refer to AR 19-1(6) and subsection V.D. above on the issue of disregarding evidence.

 OAO employees processing requests for review, court remands, or final decisions of other cases in which the Hicks AR applies will follow usual processing requirements and keep in mind that: